olalonde/node-notify/TUTORIAL.md

     |   `-- node_gtknotify.cpp   # This is the where we do the mapping from C++ to Javascript.
     `-- wscript                  # This is our build configuration used by node-waf

-By the way, this fine looking tree was generated with the `tree` utility.
+*This fine looking tree was generated with the `tree` utility.*

-Now let's create our test script, `demo.js`, so that we know exactly what we want our extension to do.
+Now let's create our test script `demo.js` and decide upfront what our extension's API should look like:

     #!js
     // This loads our extension on the notify variable.